 My heart has been heavy recently.
 There is so much violence and hostility in the world.
 I sometimes feel hopeless when I read about wars and injustice.
 I tell myself that I am just one person and that I’m too small to have an impact on the pain I see around me.

-However, I also believe we are all connected in ways that are seen and unseen.
+However, I believe we are all connected in ways that are seen and unseen.
 So these days my response to a broken world is to look inward and remove barriers to love by finding the places in my own heart where I am harboring resentment and anger.

 I wrote about this on my Facebook page and later that day a patient came into my office and said, “it’s all very well talking about letting go of resentment, but how do you actually forgive someone”.
 She is navigating a painful divorce and has legitimate reasons to be angry.